Ibaan: Religion

 Ibaan is home to the Archdiocesan Shrine and Parish of Saint James the Greater, the seat of the Roman Catholicism in Ibaan and the oldest church in town.

 It is a predominantly Roman Catholic community, with small percentages of Protestants and members of the Iglesia ni Cristo.
 The indigenous Iglesia ni Cristo has several locales in the town, including the chapels in Coliat and Matala.
 Other than this, non-denominational full gospel churches are also established to name a few like Jesus the Anointed One Church, United Pentecostal Church and Jesus is Lord Church.

 Economy

 Ibaan main products include tamales, kulambo (mosquito net), lomi, panutsa (sweet peanut), and sugarcane.

 Transportation

-The town is served by the Southern Tagalog Arterial Road (STAR), a toll road that leads to the capital, Manila, or neighboring Batangas City.
+The town is served by the Southern Tagalog Arterial Road (STAR), a toll road that connects the capital, Manila, with Batangas City.